odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 description: "A safer alternative to implement expression parsers in NodeJS: let's look at eval, VM and VM2."
 ---

 How many times have you heard of [how evil eval is](https://www.google.ae/search?q=eval&oq=eval&aqs=chrome..69i57j69i60l3j0l2.673j0j7&sourceid=chrome&ie=UTF-8#q=eval+is+evil)?
-What if I told you that there is a safe alternative in the modern, server-side
+Are there safer alternatives in the modern, server-side JavaScript ecosystem?
-JavaScript ecosystem?

 <!-- more -->